stolsvik/mats/CONTRIBUTE/README.md

 ## Submitting code or other material

-After having signed the SCA, submit a pull request, and in the Git Commit Message write *"I contribute this material in accordance with the signed SCA."* if an individual, or if you are authorized to do so from a company, *"I contribute this material in accordance with {Companyname}'s signed SCA."*.
-You do not need to submit a new SCA for each pull request, but do include that line.
+After having signed the SCA, submit a pull request, and in the git commit message write *"I contribute this material in accordance with the signed SCA."* if an individual, or if you are authorized to do so from a company, *"I contribute this material in accordance with {Companyname}'s signed SCA."*.
+Do include this line in every pull request, but you do not need to submit a new SCA.

 Thanks!